php-http/documentation/httplug/users.rst

 Popular choices are ``php-http/curl-client`` and ``php-http/guzzle6-adapter``.

 Many libraries also need a PSR-7 implementation and the PHP-HTTP message factories to create messages.
-The PSR-7 implementations are Zend's Diactoros, Guzzle's PSR-7 and Slim Framework's PSR-7 messages.
+The PSR-7 implementations are Laminas Diactoros (also still supports the abandoned Zend Diactoros), Guzzle's PSR-7 and Slim Framework's PSR-7 messages.
 Do one of the following:

 .. code-block:: bash

-    $ composer require php-http/message zendframework/zend-diactoros
+    $ composer require php-http/message laminas/laminas-diactoros

 .. code-block:: bash